 When cleaning involves more than deleting some hard-coded list of files, it is also possible to supplement the cleaning rules with your own commands.
-Simply define a rule for any of the mostlyclean-local, clean-local, distclean-local, or maintainer-clean-local targets (see Section 22.1 [Extending], page 82).
+Simply define a rule for any of the mostlyclean-local, clean-local, distclean-local, or maintainer-clean-local targets (see Section 23.1 [Extending], page 107).
 A common case is deleting a directory, for instance, a directory created by the test suite:

 '''

 clean-local:

+-rm -rf testSubDir

 '''